MetaMask/metamask-docs/wallet/concepts/wallet-interoperability.md

 A web dapp can integrate with multiple installed browser wallets simultaneously by adding support for [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), which introduces an alternative wallet detection mechanism to the [`window.ethereum`](wallet-api.md#ethereum-provider-api) injected provider.
-This mechanism is enabled by using the standardized events and interfaces defined by EIP-6963.
+This mechanism is enabled by using the standardized interfaces defined by EIP-6963.

 The following is a demo of the user experience of detecting multiple wallets, showing the data provided from each installed wallet: